Rachael Ray’s Tips for a Tailgate Touchdown

-Rachael Ray: This is probably isn't one of my earliest tailgating memories, but one of the craziest memories I have of tailgating comes from a time when a bunch of us attended a NASCAR race and we had an Iron Chef throw down.
-I made my ancho beef black bean chili and seven layer quesadillas.
-By the end of the evening, we were all drinking moonshine out of glass bottles handed to us by strangers and Mario Batali was driving Chef Tim Love and myself around in a golf cart.
+Rachael Ray: This probably isn't one of my earliest tailgating memories, but one of the craziest memories I have comes from a time when a bunch of us attended a NASCAR race and we had an Iron Chef throw down.
+I made my ancho beef black bean chili and seven-layer quesadillas.
+By the end of the evening, we were all drinking moonshine out of glass bottles handed to us by strangers and Mario Batali was driving chef Tim Love and myself around in a golf cart.
 I'm not quite sure how we procured that golf cart, but it sure was fun.

 RR: I'd say that one of the most common mistakes people make when learning how to master a grill is overcooking and putting food on too soon.
-If you put food on too soon, it causes these flare-ups which burns rather than chars the food.
+If you put food on too soon, it causes these flare-ups which burn rather than char the food.

-MP: What are your tailgating essentials that you won’t leave your home without?
+What are tailgating essentials that you won’t leave home without?

 KEEPING IT SIMPLE: "Everybody loves a chili dog and the simple necessities at a tailgate."

-RR: Every tailgate will be different and I think it depends on the host and attendees.
+RR: Every tailgate will be different, and I think it depends on the host and attendees.
 I think a tailgating must-have list really focuses on the food, so the essentials will really be catered and unique to the people joining the party and what they want to eat.
 For example, at some of my tailgates we like to make sausage sandwiches, so the most obvious thing you'll need is a grill.
 Then you'll need a collapsible container to keep the rolls warm.
 Once you get them just right, you need to par cook your sausages to prevent burning when you put them on the grill.
-You'll also need a nice sturdy cast iron casserole that you can also put in a thermal bag to keep the peppers and onions nice and warm.
+You'll also need a nice, sturdy cast-iron casserole that you can put in a thermal bag to keep the peppers and onions nice and warm.

-MP: What tips would you give to our readers about throwing the prefect tailgating party?
+What tips would you give to our readers about throwing the perfect tailgating party?